SoFi founder Mike Cagney’s new company, Figure, just raised another $65 million

 Unsurprisingly, he’s not the only one.
 Other startups trying to make it easier for Americans to borrow against their homes include Point, a roughly four-year-old startup that lends capital to people and receives partial ownership in their homes in return.

-Cagney cofounded Figure with his wife, June Ou, who is the company’s chief operating officer.
+Cagney co-founded Figure with his wife, June Ou, who is the company’s chief operating officer.
 She was previously chief technology officer at SoFi.

-As for its culture and lingering questions customers and potential partners may have about what happened at SoFi, Cagney — who had said he had consensual sexual relationships with female subordinates at SoFi — insists that Figure is benefiting from lessons learned.
+As for its culture and lingering questions that customers and potential partners may have about what happened at SoFi, Cagney — who has said he had consensual sexual relationships with female subordinates at SoFi — insists that Figure is benefiting from lessons learned.

 At SoFi, he told American Banker, “[W]e grew so fast and we never really understood what we were going to grow into, and culture never took a front seat.”
 Figure meanwhile has a “very clear adherence to a no-asshole policy.”